Katie-Marie/Artyom/README.md

 ffmpeg -i 2019-03-02-10-00-00.mp3 -c:a flac 2019-03-02-10-00-00.flac

-Create python virtual env and then activate: source venv-speech/bin/activate
+Create python virtual env and then activate: source venv-transcribe/bin/activate

-Todo: put the following in requirements.txt:
+Todo later: put the following in requirements.txt:

 `pip install python-dotenv`
-`pip install --upgrade google-cloud-storage`
+`pip install google-cloud-storage`

 Asynchronous speech recognition starts a long running audio processing operation.
 Use asynchronous speech recognition to transcribe audio that is longer than 60 seconds.